 Yes, email is still viable today.
 It still remains one of the top ways to communicate online with others.
 This is a fabulous way for you to communicate with others if you get the Facebook ban one day.

-Have a great sign-up form on your own website or blog for readers to subscribe.
+Have a great sign-up form on your own website or blog for readers to subscribe to.

 The good old RSS feeds are also a must today.
-Call me old fashion but I love the RSS feed features for blogs.
+Call me old-fashioned but I love the RSS feed features for blogs.

 People can subscribe in several different ways and if you use a tool like Triberr to push content out, an RSS feed is an invaluable tool.

-Even a few in the Creator Studio were sent out on the pages I manage.
+Even a few in the Business Studio were sent out on the pages I manage.
 I could not respond to any Facebook messages but I could read them.
-However, I could not directly post on Facebook during the Facebook ban.
+However, you cannot directly post on Facebook while the Facebook account is disabled.

-So, I must say: be sure to have a scheduling tool for your Facebook page management!
-(I wonder when former President Trump banned from Facebook had a scheduling tool or not.)
+So, I must say: Be sure to have a scheduling tool for your Facebook page management.

-I’d love to know if you have experienced the Facebook ban recently or in the past.
-Many are being Facebook Twitter Instagram banned since 2020 along with former President Trump banned from Facebook and Twitter became permanent.
+I’d love to know if you have experienced the Facebook ban or scam recently or in the past year or so.

-Please leave a comment below so we can discuss. ⬇⬇⬇
+Please leave a comment below so we can discuss it. ⬇⬇⬇